rbrito/enjoyreading-ng/README.md

 # Superfluous extension

-This extension is now superfluous, as new versions of Firefox/Iceweasel (and other derived browsers) all support a reader mode that embeds the readability mode that this extension used to provide.
+This extension is now superfluous, as new (e.g >= 38) versions of Firefox/Iceweasel (and other derived browsers) all support a reader mode that embeds the readability mode that this extension used to provide.